natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/working_with_dicts.rst

       Helper address is not set
       ...

-Имя интерфейса находится в строке вида
-``Ethernet0/0 is up, line protocol is up``, а MTU в строке вида ``MTU is 1500 bytes``.
+The interface name is in ``Ethernet0/0 is up, line protocol is up`` line and MTU in the ``MTU is 1500 bytes`` line.

-Например, попробуем запоминать каждый раз интерфейс и выводить его значение, когда встречается MTU, вместе со значением MTU:
+For example, try to remember the interface each time and print its value when MTU parameter is detected, together with MTU value:

 .. code:: python